project-orva/core-webapp/docs/purpose.md

 - Name
 - Role

-When either the profile visualization or memory visualization buttons are clicked, they should route respectivly to the tools.
+When either the profile visualization or memory visualization buttons are clicked, they should route to the correct tool.

 ### Memory
-Memory page should handling the displaying of memory for each of the users as well as give analytics on the request set.
+Memory page should handle displaying each memory per user as well as give analytics on the request set.

 Memory should be visualized on a timestamp basisis on possbily a line graph?
 When a memory stamp is selected details regarding the contents of the messsage.